 Q: How are you going to present your argument?

 B.R.: I am using pictures of werewolves, apes, and Bigfoot to trace the visual transformation of the werewolf into Bigfoot.
 They come mostly from science books and medieval manuscripts.
 If you look at early drawings of apes, and then cavemen, they look disturbingly like werewolves.
 I also have an illustration from a Boston almanac from 1785.
-It’s the first illustration [left] of a primate in North America (based on the work of Edward Tyson), but it is astonishing as to how much it looks like a happy, smiling Sasquatch carrying a walking stick.
+It’s the first illustration [right] of a primate in North America (based on the work of Edward Tyson), but it is astonishing as to how much it looks like a happy, smiling Sasquatch carrying a walking stick.

 Q: If there’s someone who believes that the whole Darwin-werewolf-Bigfoot connection has no proof, what would you tell them?

 B.R.: I would tell them that as a professional scholar, I looked at the evidence of the written record, saw patterns, made analogies, and came up with a hypothesis that I think is also supported by the visual record.
 Others might look at the exact same materials I did and come to a different conclusion or find something more interesting in it.
 That’s how the historical method works.

 Brian Regal will present his thesis 5 July at the annual meeting of the British Society for the History of Science in Leicester, U.K.